RESEARCH STARTER

 Types of Intelligence

 Intelligence is simply the collection of information such that it can be analyzed to discern the intentions of the subject.
 The subject can be an adversary, but can also be a neutral or friendly country.
-For example, prior to the entry of the United States in World War I, the British were known to monitor US diplomatic traffic.
+For example, before the United States entered World War I, the British were known to monitor US diplomatic traffic.

 Early Forms of Espionage